Demi Lovato Alludes to Cryptic Reason She Skipped the 2019 MTV VMAs

 Hours earlier, she actually seemed to be busy working on an upcoming project, as she teased to her 73 million followers.

 "Okay I can't tell you guys what I'm doing today (you'll find out super soon tho) but it's making me SO HAPPY," she wrote.
 "I'm having SO MUCH FUN and I can't stop laughing.
 Now go come up with crazy ass theories as to what it might be!!!"
-(Hmm, could she have been on set of Will Ferrell's upcoming Netflix comedy, Eurovision?)
+(Hmm, could she have been on set of Will Ferrell's upcoming Netflix comedy, Eurovision or perhaps filming the final season of Will and Grace?)